xlite-dev/ffpa-attn/README.md

 ## 📖 Python Testing
 <div id="python-test"></div>

-👇👀 You can test many custom FFPA kernels via Python script and figure out the difference in their performance.
+👇 You can test many custom FFPA kernels via Python and figure out the difference in their performance.
 ```bash
 # You can test Ada or Ampere only, also, Volta, Ampere, Ada, Hopper, ...
 export TORCH_CUDA_ARCH_LIST=Ada # for Ada only